-Lei Theng is Head of the Firm’s Knowledge Management Department and Co-Head of the Pro Bono programme.
+Lei Theng is Head of the Firm’s Knowledge Management Department and Pro Bono programme.

 In 28 years of teaching at the Faculty of Law of the National University of Singapore (NUS Law), Lei Theng focused primarily on developing and teaching legal skills.
 Lei Theng was appointed Deputy Director of the Legal Skills Programme in 2003, a post she held until 30 June 2020.